-We have audited the financial statements of Izola Bank p.l.c. (the "Bank" or the "Company"), which comprise the statement of financial position as at 31 December 2016, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of Izola Bank p.l.c. (the "Bank" or the "Company"), which comprise the statement of financial position as at 31 December 2017, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.